yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 And at each forward step, we initialize the hidden activations with zeros, and then pass the input through the encoder to obtain the last hidden activation, that we pass to the linear layer and then to the decoder, in which, given a sequence length, at each time step we use the current hidden state to predict a possible translattion, in this case, at each time step, the next input to our decoder in the previous prediction, and at the end we return all the predicion (the probabilities) to then pass to the loss function.

 **Loss function:** The loss function is categorical cross entropy loss.
 We have a list of probabilities for each of our classes where the classes are all the words in our English vocab and we have a target which is the correct class (i.e. which is the correct word at this location).
-There are two tweaks which is why we need to write our own loss function but you can see basically it is going to be cross entropy loss:
+There are two tweaks which is why we need to write our own loss function but we can see basically it is going to be cross entropy loss:

 1. If the generated sequence length is shorter than the sequence length of the target, we need to add some padding.
 PyTorch padding function requires a tuple of 6 to pad a rank 3 tensor (sequence length, batch size, number of words in the vocab).
 Each pair represents padding before and after that dimension.
 2. Flatten out the predictions given that F.cross_entropy expects a rank 2 tensor.